nemediano/OpenGLTemplates/template/README.md

 ![template](../img/template.png)

-The template is composed of several files, in their corresponding folders.
-Ideally, you will only need to change/adapt the files in the base directory: main.cpp, commons.{h,cpp}, callbacks.{h,cpp}
+The template is composed of several files in their corresponding folders.
+Ideally, you will only need to change/adapt the files in the base directory: `main.cpp`, `commons.{h,cpp}`, `callbacks.{h,cpp}`.

 ## Features